ianmackers99/capstone/README.md

 Together, these factors make a compelling case for using Bayesian Optimisation and a Gaussian Process to tackle the capstone challenge.

+-- Technical Approach --

+I’ve used Bayesian Optimisation by implementing the Scikit Learn Gaussian Process library with a ConstantKernel and either an Upper Control Bound (UCB) or Expected Improvement (EI) acquisition function.
+I’ve considered other complementary methods such as logical regression and Support Vector Machines but don’t feel the benefit they might offer merits the additional complexity or investigation at present.

+For week 1, I wasn’t sure what to expect so used a conservative, exploratory approach for all functions

+For week 2, I realised my model wasn’t exploring sufficiently.
+So, I increased the Kappa value of my UCB acquisition function for all target functions except F1 and F2.
+I overrode my model and manually selected sample points for F1 and F2 after visualising the plot.
+Neither of the results I chose manually yielded an improvement but several of my other queries did.

+For week 3, I decided to conduct an experiment and use an Expected Improvement acquisition function for all target functions to get a better understanding of how it performs relative to UCB.
+It made gains in three out of eight functions.

 -- Alternatives Considered --